-A sudden drop in blood pressure when you stand up is called orthostatic hypotension.
-This kind of low blood pressure causes lightheadedness within three minutes of standing.
+A sudden drop in blood pressure when you sit up or stand up is called orthostatic hypotension.
+This kind of low blood pressure causes lightheadedness within three minutes of sitting up or standing.
 It lasts from a few seconds to several minutes.
 Along with the feeling of faintness, you may feel nauseated and have pale or clammy skin.

-When you stand up quickly after sitting or lying down, gravity makes your blood collect in your legs.
-Then there isn’t enough blood for your heart, your brain, and the rest of your body.
+When you sit up or stand up quickly after sitting or lying down, gravity makes your blood collect in your legs.
+For a short time period, there isn’t enough blood for your heart, your brain, and the rest of your body.

-Normally, when you stand quickly, your nerves and arteries work together to counteract the force of gravity and keep your blood evenly distributed.
+Normally, when you stand quickly, your nerves and arteries work together to counteract the force of gravity and keep your blood evenly distributed throughout your body.
 Your heart beats faster, your arteries narrow, more blood circulates, and blood pressure stabilizes.
 But many conditions and medications common in older people can interrupt this natural process.
-This can cause your systolic blood pressure (the upper number in your blood pressure report) to drop suddenly.
+This can cause your systolic blood pressure (the upper number in your blood pressure reading) to drop suddenly.

 Examples of some conditions that can bring on sudden low blood pressure include: